Suffragan Bishops Act 1534: Section 4

 In section 4 of the act, the words from "nor use" to the end were repealed by section 15(2)(b) of the Dioceses Measure 1978.
 This repeal does not invalidate any commission given to a suffragan bishop which was in force immediately before the commencement of that Measure (s.
 15(3)).
 Section 15(4) provides for such commissions to continue in force until the date on which the suffragan bishop to whom the commission was given ceases to hold that office, or the date on which the commission is revoked by the bishop of the diocese, whichever first occurs.
 So long as any such commission remains in force so much of section 2 of the Suffragan Bishops Act 1534 as is repealed by 15(2)(b) of that Measure continues, notwithstanding the repeal, to apply to the suffragan bishop to whom the commission was given (s.
 15(5)).

 Section 6

 In section 6 of the act, the words "of the bishop to whom he shall be suffragan" were substituted for the words "where he shall have comyssyon" by section 15(6) of the Dioceses Measure 1978.

-Section 7

-Section 7 of the act was repealed by part V of schedule 1 to the Statute Law (Repeals) Act 1977.